Otitis media (middle ear infection)

 How is otitis media diagnosed?

 In addition to a complete medical history and physical examination, your child's physician will inspect the outer ear(s) and eardrum(s) using an otoscope.
 The otoscope is a lighted instrument that allows the physician to see inside the ear.
 A pneumatic otoscope blows a puff of air into the ear to test eardrum movement.

-If fluid remains in the ear(s) for longer than three months, your child's physician may suggest that small tubes be placed in the ear(s).
+If fluid remains in the ear(s) for longer than three months, or your child has repeated ear infections, your child's physician may suggest that small tubes be placed in the ear(s).
 This surgical procedure, called myringotomy, involves making a small opening in the eardrum to drain the fluid and relieve the pressure from the middle ear.
 A small tube is placed in the opening of the eardrum to ventilate the middle ear and to prevent fluid from accumulating.
 The child's hearing is restored after the fluid is drained.
 The tubes usually fall out on their own after about twelve months.

 Your child's surgeon may also recommend the removal of the adenoids (lymph tissue located in the space above the soft roof of the mouth, also called nasopharynx).
 Removal of the adenoids has shown to help some children with otitis media.

 What are the effects of otitis media?

 In addition to the symptoms of otitis media listed above, untreated otitis media can result in any or all of the following:

 - Infection in other parts of the head.